numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 However, the datetime ``__dtype_setitem__`` also allows assignment from date strings ("2016-05-01") or Python integers.
-And the datetime ``__dtype_get_pyitem__`` function actually returns python ``datetime.datetime`` (most of the time).
+And the datetime ``__dtype_get_pyitem__`` function actually returns Python ``datetime.datetime`` (most of the time).

 **Alternatives:**

 This may be seen as simply a cast to and from the ``object`` dtype.
 However, it seems slightly more complicated.
-This is because in general a Python object could itself be a zero dimensional array or scalar with a DType associated.
+This is because in general a Python object could itself be a zero-dimensional array or scalar with an associated DType.
-Thus, representing it as a normal cast, would either require that:
+Thus, representing it as a normal cast would either require that:

-* The implementor handles all Python classes, even those for which ``np.array(scalar).astype(UserDType)`` already works because ``np.array(scalar)`` returns, say a datetime64 array.
+* The implementor handles all Python classes, even those for which ``np.array(scalar).astype(UserDType)`` already works because ``np.array(scalar)`` returns, say, a datetime64 array.
 * The cast is actually added between a typed-object to dtype.
 And even in this case a generic fallback (for example ``float64`` can use ``float(scalar)`` to do the cast) is also necessary.